Skip to Content

 What Is a Project Manager?

-Project Managers are responsible for the successful delivery of a project within a specific deadline and budget, with a clear beginning and end, ideally following a product roadmap.
-Project Managers oversee and manage the development of the product by aligning available resources and managing issues and risks until project completion.
+Project managers focus on the successful delivery of a project within a specific deadline and budget, with a clear beginning and end, ideally following a product roadmap.
+Project managers oversee and manage the development of the product by aligning available resources and managing issues and risks until project completion.

 • Building a product